How to find a Claude Code implementation specialist who delivers

 After burning through multiple consultants, this evaluation process emerged:

 Technical screen (30 minutes).
 Give them a broken MCP configuration.
 Real specialists will spot the double-dash issue, scope problems, and path errors immediately.
+Ask them to set up a subagent with custom tool access - if they can’t, they haven’t touched Claude Code 2.0.
 Pretenders will suggest “trying a fresh install.”

 Implementation discussion (1 hour).
 Present your actual use case.
-They should immediately identify token budget constraints, suggest specific MCP servers, and explain tradeoffs.
+They should immediately identify token budget constraints, suggest specific MCP servers, explain when to use hooks for pre-tool and post-tool automation, and explain tradeoffs.
 If they promise “seamless integration,” end the call.

 Reference check with technical details.
 Do not ask “were they good?”
 Ask “what specific MCP servers did they implement?” and “how did they handle token optimization?”
 Vague answers mean fake references.

 Proof of work review.
-Real specialists have GitHub repos with actual MCP implementations.
+Specialists have GitHub repos with MCP implementations.
 Not demos - production code handling edge cases.
-If they cannot show real implementations, they have not built any.
+If they cannot show implementations, they have not built any.

 What realistic delivery looks like

-Based on enterprise deployment patterns, real Claude Code implementation follows this timeline:
+Based on enterprise deployment patterns, Claude Code implementation follows this timeline:

 Week 1-2: Assessment and architecture.
 Identifying data sources, security requirements, and integration points.
 Not “AI strategy workshops” - actual technical planning.

-Week 3-6: MCP server development.
+Week 3-6: MCP server development and subagent architecture.
 Each data source needs custom implementation.
 Every new integration adds operational overhead.
-Real specialists build incrementally.
+Real specialists build incrementally, using subagents to route different task types to the right model tier.

 Week 7-10: Security and governance.
 Implementing centralized access control, audit trails, and compliance frameworks.
 This is where amateurs fail completely.

 Week 11-12: Production deployment and training.
-Including documentation that actually helps, not generated markdown files.
-Real specialists know non-technical teams struggle with CLI operations.
+Including documentation that helps, not generated markdown files.
+Specialists know non-technical teams struggle with CLI operations.

 Most companies do not need a Claude Code implementation specialist.
 They need to fix their processes first.